-There are different roof insulation types and systems, but Synthesia Internacional roof stabilisation system (BBA approved) insulates and locks all roof tiles, providing a maintenance-free roof for many years.
+There are different roof insulation types and systems, but Synthesia Technology roof stabilisation system (BBA approved) insulates and locks all roof tiles, providing a maintenance-free roof for many years.
 Spray foam insulation can be applied between the roof rafters to insulate the roof in newly converted lofts or in new builds.

 Polyurethane system: Roof insulation and stabilisation

 Most houses are fitted with a high thickness of insulation at ceiling level, but using our method can achieve a optimal U-Value and still maintain a usuable space within your loft.
 Our spray foam system can allow you to comply with current building regulations so that there is no need to modify your roof structure.

 Spray applied foam helps to meet Building Regulations Approved Documents L and F (England & Wales), The Building (Scotland) Regulations and The Building Regulations (Northern Ireland).

 Benefits of Synthesia Technology polyurethane roof insulation systems

 The roof should be structurally sound and, should it have any defects, they must be resolved prior to the insulation.
 After this check, some of benefits of roof insulation are:

 - High insulation values.

 - Meets thermal performance requirements of the current Building Regulation.

 - Saves the equivalent of more than one tonne of CO2 per year by reducing energy consumption.